metacpan/metacpan-cpan-extracted/distros/A/App-Oozie/docs/LOCAL_DEVELOPMENT.md

 docker image provided by Cloudera.
 See the program `docs/bin/launch-cloudera-docker-image.sh` inside this distribution.

-To be able to test this tookit, you'd need a running Hadoop + Oozie at least.
+To be able to test this toolkit, you'd need a running Hadoop + Oozie at least.

 You might also need a local installation of hadoop command line utilities.
 For example, On MacOS, you can use HomeBrew to install it: